Working in New Zealand while and after you study as an international student

 Working in New Zealand

-Many students work while studying.
-It offers opportunities to meet new people and practise your English language skills, but having a good balance is vital to success.
-It’s a good idea to discuss work and study expectations with your supervisor or faculty.
+Working while studying offers opportunities to meet new people and practise your English language skills, but having a good balance is vital to success.
+You should discuss work and study expectations with your supervisor or faculty.

 If you need help to find a job while you're studying at AUT, you can contact AUT's Employability and Careers team.